Ryo Sakazaki

-SNK developers Hiroshi Matsumoto and Takashi Nishiyama created Ryo as a homage to Ryu; the team that produced the first game in the franchise left Capcom to join SNK to produce other games.
+SNK developers Hiroshi Matsumoto and Takashi Nishiyama created Ryo as a homage to Ryu from Capcom's Street Fighter series; the team that produced the first game in the franchise left Capcom to join SNK to produce other games.
 Ryo's inclusion in The King of Fighters series was decided immediately by the staff as the company wanted to employ characters from its other series in crossover games.
 SNK artist Hiroaki Hashimoto was responsible for his alter-ego Mr. Karate's design as he wanted to create a new design distinctly different from the original.
 Multiple voice actors have portrayed Ryo throughout his different appearances.

 Video game publications have both praised and criticized Ryo's character.
 Although Ryo has been criticized for his similarities to the Street Fighter characters, several reviewers have praised his development in several SNK games such as his introduction in Fatal Fury Special and The King of Fighters as one of the first crossover characters.
 Ryo served as a model for the development of Dan Hibiki, a joke character in the Street Fighter series due to similar designs.